ucf-cs/LDMS-docker/README.md

 docker run -it ldms
 ```

+All subsequent commands are run from within the Docker container shell.

 You can start the sampler and aggregator processes using the following commands:
 ```bash
 bash ldms_configs/start-simple-sampler.sh